|Overview||Importing This File|

 When turning on automation in the middle of the term, students who have already completely withdrawn may not be included in the Accounts file, but they may be included in the Enrollments file with a “withdrawn” or “dropped” status.
 This discrepancy causes their enrollment records to error out, and you will need to manually load accounts for these users.
 The error report identifies these users.
 Once automation is running, this problem disappears because accounts are created as students enroll and drop.

 Depending on what type of identifier you chose during authentication, you may encounter situations where a user’s identifier changes.
 One example is if you are using email as a PersonIdentifier, and the email includes the user’s name.
-If the user’s name changes for any reason and is updated in the SIS, the new email will NOT match with the existing PersonIdentifier in Campus Labs and a new, duplicate account will be created on import.
-Discuss how changes are entered into the SIS and establish a process for informing Campus Labs support of these changes BEFORE the file is imported so account mappings can be established between the two PersonIdentifiers.
+If the user’s name changes for any reason and is updated in the SIS, the new email will NOT match with the existing PersonIdentifier and a new, duplicate account will be created on import.
+Discuss how changes are entered into the SIS and establish a process for informing our support team of these changes BEFORE the file is imported so account mappings can be established between the two PersonIdentifiers.

 |Baseline - Rubrics|